openframeworks/ofSite/documentation/graphics/ofPolyline_.markdown

 _inlined_description: _

-Creates an ofPolyline from a vector of ofVec2f or ofPoint objects.
+Creates an ofPolyline from a vector of ofVec2f or T objects.